 This is the second place for the friendly neighborhood pub The Shed.
 It's Aussie owned and specialises in keeping drink prices low all day, every day.
 Good place for cheap beer and sports, and they have a nice menu of pub grub, too.
 Friendly staff and a welcoming vibe.
 Read more

 If you've never been to a sports bar but you have an idea of what one is in your head, you're probably thinking of The Camel.
 Lager on tap, TVs everywhere showing literally every sport, and every so often a bunch of people will shout a lot, depending on how the gods...
 Read more

-Windows Scoreboard is the newest addition to the Windows bar chain, and this one takes their tried and true formula of rock-music-sports-pub and splashes it out in a big beer hall on the 11th floor of an office building.
-The huge room is split into smoking and non...
+The tried and true Windows formula of rock-music-sports-pub, splashed out in a big beer hall on the 11th floor of an office building.
+The huge room is split into smoking and non smoking sections, with all the bar games you're looking for (pool, darts, beer pong,...
 Read more

 The long-time favorite Irish pub is now on Yongkang Lu.
 Compared to the other little hole-in-the-wall bars on the street, this one's pretty large.
 Inside, it's like every other Irish bar -- Irish stuff on the walls, lots of wood and tiles, historic Guinness ads and...
 Read more

 It's the new Shed out on Laowai Jie and exactly that.
 The end.
 It's the same food and drinks menu (Aussie steaks, burgers, pies, mains from 55rmb-150rmb; bottles and pints 40rmb-60rmb), same TVs everywhere locked on Aussie Rules Football, same rotating daily...
 Read more

 This Big Bamboo is located on Laowai Jie, the one with all the foreign food joints.
 Lots of outdoor seating and a large screen playing sports on the terrace.
 Mostly business people and expats coming through, with a few people always on the pool table.
 Prices are a...
 Read more